Get insider access

 Our recommendations are based on what we think are the best monitors with a curved screen currently available.
 They're adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our curved monitor reviews.
+If you would prefer to make your own decision, here is the list of all the curved monitors we've tested.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.